herobank110/userbank/docs/index.md

     phoneNum?: string
 }
 ```
-These fields are otherwise validated against the same criteria as the
+Note that all fields are optional.
+However to pass validation at least
-[POST /api/user](#post-apiuser) route.
-Notably in this case all fields
+one field must be defined.
+All present fields are otherwise validated
-are optional, however at least one field must be defined.
+against the same criteria as the [POST /api/user](#post-apiuser) route.

 The response has a status code 200 and no body if successful.
 In case of
 validation failure (including `<id>` not being a positive integer) a